MarcelGarus/server/blog/draft-kakuro.md

 To get started, we'll create a very simple solver:
 It just tries all combinations and checks if they are valid solutions.
-It starts by filling all cells with 1s, and then counts them up, treating them like a single number: For a four cell Kakuro, it first tries 1111, then 1112, 1113, etc. until it reaches 9999.
+It starts by filling all cells with 1s, and then counts them up, treating them like a single number: For a four-cell Kakuro, it first tries 1111, then 1112, 1113, etc. until it reaches 9999.

 ```rust
 pub fn solve(input: &Input) -> Output {